2401lucas/2401Lucas/README.md

 ### Released Games
 [PGA 2k23](https://www.metacritic.com/game/playstation-5/pga-tour-2k23)
+I worked mostly on the FTUE/Tutorial of the game, as well as the practice range.
+My work included using an in house UI system, maintaining, updating and adding new features to the named area's of the game as well as testing features across platforms(PC,PS4/PS5, XB1/XBX)

 ### Personal Projects
 I spend most of my weekends trying new projects, learning and occasionally sharing my work when I think it is interesting.